logicalclocks/machine-learning-api/docs/index.md

 ```

-You can find more examples on how to use the library in [examples.hopsworks.ai](https://examples.hopsworks.ai).
+You can find more examples on how to use the library in our [hops-examples](https://github.com/logicalclocks/hops-examples) repository.

 ## Documentation